magewirephp/magewire/README.md

 > This Magewire port would not have been possible without the the existence of the [Laravel Livewire](https://laravel-livewire.com/) project, it's creator [Caleb Porzio](https://github.com/calebporzio) and all contributors with their tireless efforts and dedication.
-A big shoutout and thank you to all of them for the inspiration and motivation to make this work in- and outside the Laravel ecosystem! :heart: :heart: :heart:
+A big shoutout and thank you to all of them for the inspiration and motivation to make this work in- and outside the Laravel ecosystem! :heart: :heart: